 Children can suffer from squamous, or basal cell carcinoma.
 You may see unusual, or irregular bumps, or rough scaly areas, or spots that bleed, appear to heal, then recur.

-The oddity with children’s skin cancer is that whilst we are considering a rarity, the most serious form known as paediatric melanoma is more prevalent, generally related to moles.
+The oddity with children’s skin cancer is that whilst we are considering a rarity, the most serious form known as paediatric melanoma is more prevalent.
+This is generally related to moles, fresh growths as much as pre-existing.

 New moles emerge during childhood, or adolescence and as a child grows, so will the mole.
 This may also become darker, or lighter quite naturally, although certain changes deserve attention.

 A mole which is changing quickly, or appears different from a child’s other moles can be an issue.
-Or one that is particularly dome shaped, has an irregular border, or varying colours.
+Or one that is dome shaped, has an irregular border, or varying colours.
+Melanomas in children can lack colour, appear pale red, pink, almost skin toned.

 Cancerous moles can also bleed without reason, or develop into open sores.
-These symptoms and those above do warrant investigation by a specialist.
+These symptoms and subtle changes picked up during paediatric skin cancer screening warrant investigation by a specialist.

 Diagnosis & Treatment